Skip to content

 APOGEE stands for Apache Point Observatory Galactic Evolution Survey and it mapped the Milky Way stars in an attempt to better understand how our galaxy formed and evolved. eBOSS stands for Extended Baryon Oscillation Spectroscopic Survey, it maps galaxies and quasars from when the universe was 3 to 8 billion years young!
 This period helps scientists understand dark energy and how it affects the expansion of the universe.

-Together, these surveys in the latest phase of the SDSS produced an extremely detailed map of the universe, covering nearby and very far away structures.
+Together, these surveys in the fourth phase of the SDSS produced an extremely detailed map of the universe, covering nearby and very far away structures.
+The plates distributed by Plates for Education programme come primarily from the eBOSS survey, with some special plates coming from the MaNGA survey.

 SDSS Plates

 To capture the spectra of millions of objects, scientists had to come up with an efficient way of collecting data of many objects at the same time.
-That’s how the Plates were born.
+That’s how the SDSS plates were born.
 You can learn more about plates and spectra in the next sections.